Richard Field (printer): Life and career

 Field's family lived on Bridge Street, Stratford-upon-Avon, close to the Shakespeare house on Henley Street.
 His father was a tanner.
 It is generally accepted that Shakespeare and Field knew each other in Stratford, since they were similar in age and their fathers were in similar businesses (tanner and glover).
 After Field's father Henry died in August 1592, William's father John Shakespeare was one of the local officials charged with the appraisal of the deceased man's property.

 In 1579 Richard Field began an apprenticeship with the London printers George Bishop and Thomas Vautrollier.
 Vautrollier died in 1587.
 In 1588, Field collaborated with Jacqueline Vautrollier, Thomas Vautrollier's widow and a printer in her own right, on The copie of a letter sent out of England to Don Bernardin Mendoza declaring the state of England.
 This piece of Protestant propaganda was the first work to bear Field's name.
-Field went on to marry Jacqueline in 1589.
-He succeeded to his former master's business, "one of the best in London."
+Field went on to marry Jacqueline in 1589 and he succeeded to his former master's business, "one of the best in London".
+While the Fields were happy to continue to issue Protestant theology, they dropped the music side of the business, which had involved printing works by composers such as William Byrd.
+The music type was acquired by Thomas East.

 Field's shop was in the Blackfriars area of London, near Ludgate.
 He regularly printed works for the most highly regarded publishers in London, including William Ponsonby and Edward Blount.
 In 1592 his brother, Jasper Field, joined Richard's business as an apprentice.